LukeMcCann/Laravel8-Practice/README.md

 ###### TRACE

 The TRACE method performs a message loop-back test along the path to the target resource.

+##### Laravel HTTP Spoofing

+Psing PUT and DELTE requires the method_field to be specified in blade forms.
+This will generate a hidden input field containing a spoofed value of the forms HTTP verb.

 ---
 ## Learning Laravel